 Best results in bold.
 For Call of Duty 4 and MathematicaMark 7, higher scores are better.
 All other tests are timed results where lower times are better.
 Reference systems in italics.

-Compared to the 13-inch MacBook Pro () with the same 2.26GHz Core 2 Duo processor, the results were mixed.
+13-inch MacBook Pro () with the same 2.26GHz Core 2 Duo processor, the results were mixed.
 Many of the tests were very close, with the MacBook’s Photoshop, Cinebench, iTunes, and Parallels test times coming within a second or two of the 13-inch MacBook Pro.
 In other tests, particularly those that tax the hard drive, we found the new MacBook 2.26GHz system besting its Pro cousin by a decent margin.
 Duplicating a 1GB file was 20 percent faster on the new MacBook than on the 13-inch MacBook Pro.
 The new MacBook was about 5 percent faster Zipping a 2GB folder, but again 25 percent faster unzipping the created archive.
 The only test that the 2.26GHz 13-inch MacBook Pro beat the 2.26GHz MacBook was our iPhoto import test.

 The new MacBook also compared favorably to 15-inch 2.53GHz MacBook Pro, tested with its shipping 4GB of RAM.
 Though the MacBook Pro was faster in all of our tests, iMovie export, file duplication, and Unzipping an archive all took just a second longer on the MacBook than the 2.53GHz MacBook Pro.
 The 15-inch MacBook Pro was 4 percent faster in Photoshop, 10 percent faster in Cinebench, 7 percent in Compressor, and 9 percent in Aperture.